-- 1The first thing you need to do is open your Control Panel.There are two ways to reach the Control panel.Advertisement
+- 1There are two ways to reach the Control panel.The first thing you need to do is open your Control Panel.Advertisement

 - 9When you do this, a User Account Control window will pop up, informing you that it is uninstalling the program.

 The more programs that start with Windows, the slower everything will run.

 Many programs you install will set themselves to automatically start when Windows 8 launches.
 These are called Autostart programs, and each one will contribute to slowing your system down.
 The more you have, the slower your computer will be.
 Read on for how to stop programs from starting when Windows starts.

 Defragmentation is a way to organize the used space on your drive, making it more efficient.

 Follow these steps to defragment your drive, or if you have more than one drive, to defragment your drives.
 Follow these steps to defragment your hard drive:

 - 8Restart your computer, and you should notice some speed improvements.

 Empty your Recycle Bin

 Files in the Recycle Bin slow down your computer, and take up valuable space.

 When you delete a file, it goes to the Recycle Bin.
 After some time the Recycle Bin becomes full of trash files that you've deleted.
 To empty the Recycle Bin, read on for steps: